Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Further discussion and results

 \subsection{Acknowledgements}

-I am extremely grateful to Mashael Alhamd, Patrick Comd\"uhr, Alexandre DeZotti, Leticia Pardo Sim{\'o}n, Dave Sixsmith and Stephen Worsley for the careful reading of the manuscript and many thoughtful comments, questions and suggestions for improvement.
+I am extremely grateful to Mashael Alhamd, Patrick Comd\"uhr, Alexandre DeZotti, Leticia Pardo Sim{\'o}n, Dave Sixsmith and Stephen Worsley for the careful reading of an early version of the manuscript and many thoughtful comments, questions and suggestions for improvement.
 I would also like to thank Anna Benini, Chris Bishop, Clinton Curry, Toby Hall, Daniel Meyer, Phil Rippon and Gwyneth Stallard for interesting and stimulating discussions regarding the reported research.
+This memoir is the culmination of a long-running research programme, which was begun and partially conducted while I was working at the University of Liverpool, and gratefully acknowledge support by the University for this research during this time.
+I am indebted to the referee for many careful corrections that have led to considerable improvements in the exposition, particularly in the second half of the paper.